sandeepansg/claude_prj1/readme.md

 # Chebyshev Cryptosystem

-A secure key exchange system based on Chebyshev polynomials, offering a quantum-resistant alternative to traditional Diffie-Hellman.
+A secure key exchange system based on Chebyshev polynomials, offering a quantum-resistant alternative to traditional Diffie-Hellman, with additional Feistel cipher functionality using dynamically generated S-boxes.

 ## Overview

 This cryptosystem implements a key exchange protocol using the semigroup property of Chebyshev polynomials over a prime field.
 It provides security parameters that scale appropriately with key size and includes comprehensive testing for the mathematical properties that ensure the security of the system.
+The system also includes a Feistel cipher implementation that uses S-boxes dynamically generated from the shared secret.

 ### Features